Get Involved

 Bridgwater Film Project

-We’re delighted this year to be working with the Bridgwater Town Deal Board and the local community to create a short fictional film that celebrates Bridgwater and captures the spirit of the people who live and work in the town.
+We’re delighted this year to be working with the Bridgwater Town Deal Board and the local community to create a short fictional film that celebrates Bridgwater and captures the spirit of the people who live and work in the town., written by Helen Tompson and directed by Archie Rowell.

 -